Azure-Samples/azure-iot-dashboard/README.md

 # IoT Dashboard

-End-to-end sample to showcase usage of Azure IoT SDK for .NET, best practices for telemetry consumption, resilency, device interaction using PnP capabilities and Digital Twin, etc.
+End-to-end sample to showcase usage of Azure IoT SDK for .NET, best practices for telemetry consumption, resilency, device interaction using PnP capabilities and Digital Twins, etc.

 ## Features